 Where to swim

-Some of the most beautiful beaches in the world are found in Lefkada and let’s be honest, its crystal clear waters are one of the main reasons people visit year in, year out.
-The beaches located on the west coast of Lefkada between Agios Nikitas and Vassiliki all magnetise beach lovers, and if you are on this side of town add Mylos (local secret), as well as Kalamitsi and Lygia to the list.
+Some of the most beautiful beaches in the world are found in Lefkada and let’s be honest, its crystal clear waters are one of the main reasons people visit here year in, year out.
+The beaches located on the west coast of Lefkada between Agios Nikitas and Vassiliki all magnetise beach lovers; and if you are on this side of town add Mylos (local secret), as well as Kalamitsi and Lygia to your list.
 No trip to Lefkada is complete without a swim at Porto Katsiki- and if you think the photos are filtered- no chance.
-Images actually don’t do it justice.
-This beach really is a slice of heaven.
+Images actually don’t do it justice- this beach really is a slice of heaven.

-The other standout beaches are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime and feature white sand and turquoise waters.
-For a gorgeous little bay that is perfect for kids and has an authentic little tavern right there, make your way to Ammousa.
-For more kid-friendly beaches head to Agios Ioannis, and surfers check out Poros Mikros Gialos.
+The other standouts are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime and feature white sand and turquoise waters.
+For a gorgeous little bay that is perfect for kids and boasts an authentic little tavern- make your way to Ammousa.
+For more kid-friendly beaches head to Agios Ioannis; and surfers check out Poros Mikros Gialos.

 If you enjoy windsurfing head to Vassiliki or Sivota- home to the world windsurfing championships.
-And if you get a chance also dive into the waters at Avali Beach, another local favourite that boasts clear waters and a stunning landscape.
+And if you get a chance also dive into the stunning waters at Megali Petra and Avali Beach- another local favourite that boasts clear waters and a stunning landscape.

 Lagoons and waterfalls